neurotica01/crackify/README.md

 ```

 ### what it does
-- clones your too-clean repo
+- clones the actually impressive repo
 - rewrites commits with new author info
 - spreads commits with "natural" timestamps
-- (optional) pushes to new remote
+- by default, pushes to new remote. this needs a github token to create the new repo if not exists.

 ### options
+should just work out of the box if `git config --global user.name`, `git config --global user.email`, and `git config --global user.date` are set.

 - `--name`: who you wanna be today
-- `--email`: your new fake email
+- `--email`: email
 - `--push-url`: where to push your fake history
-- `--token`: github token (they don't trust you)
+- `--token`: github token

-> warning: this won't make you better at coding. it just makes you look busy. use at your own risk.